jhpyle/docassemble/_docs/functions.md

 ---
 {% endhighlight %}

-You can also refer to files in the current package by leaving off the package part of the file name:
+You can also refer to files in the current Steward's package by leaving off the package part of the file name:

 {% highlight yaml %}